CortexODE: Learning Cortical Surface Reconstruction by Neural ODEs: Introduction

+Non-manifold surfaces with self-intersections can lead to inaccurate estimation of morphological features of the cerebral cortex, such as cortical thickness, curvature, surface area and volume~\cite{fischl2000measuring}.
+Diffeomorphic transformation~\cite{ruelle1975diffeo,arsigny2004lie} is one effective way to preserve the manifoldness of the surfaces.
+In neuroimage analysis, the diffeomorphic transformation has been widely used for image registration and many frameworks have been presented such as LDDMM~\cite{beg2005lddmm} and DARTEL~\cite{ashburner2007dartel}.
+For learning-based approaches, Dalca et al. proposed VoxelMorph \cite{balakrishnan2019voxelmorph,dalca2019unsupervised} framework to learn stationary velocity field for medical image registration.
+The deformation field is solved by scaling and squaring method~\cite{arsigny2006squaring}.

-To learn closed manifold meshes, Gupta and Chandraker~\cite{gupta2020nmf} proposed Neural Mesh Flow (NMF) with which they introduced neural ordinary differential equations (ODEs)~\cite{chen2018node} for 3D mesh generation.
+To learn diffeomorphic surface deformation, Gupta and Chandraker~\cite{gupta2020nmf} proposed Neural Mesh Flow (NMF) with which they introduced neural ordinary differential equations (ODEs)~\cite{chen2018node} for 3D mesh generation.
 NMF learns a sequence of diffeomorphic flows between two meshes and models the trajectories of the mesh vertices as ODEs.
 This implicitly regularizes the manifold properties and reduces self-intersections in the generated meshes.
 However, NMF is limited by its insufficient shape representation capacity since it only augments a global feature vector for all vertices.
 Recently, Lebrat et al.~\cite{lebrat2021corticalflow} presented the CorticalFlow framework for cortical surface reconstruction.
 CorticalFlow employs diffeomorphic mesh deformation (DMD) modules to learn a series of stationary velocity fields, which define diffeomorphic deformations from an initial template to WM and pial surfaces.
-Such diffeomorphic mappings increase geometric accuracy and produce manifold meshes that avoid self-intersections effectively.
+The forward Euler method is adopted to approximate the flow ODE and the numerical condition is derived to constrain the step size of the integration.
+This produces manifold meshes that avoid self-intersections effectively.